pvcraven/arcade_book/source/chapters/14_classes/classes.rst

 attributes.

 There needs to be a better way.
-Somehow our program needs to package up those data fields for easy management.
+Somehow our program needs to package up all those data fields for easy management.

 Defining Classes
 ----------------